-When it was founded by Spanish conquistador Pedro de Valdivia in 1541, Santiago was little more than the triangular patch of land embraced by two arms of the Río Mapocho.
+Santiago has come a long way from the triangular patch of land hemmed in by the Río Mapocho (which has since been rerouted, and has only one branch), when the city was founded by Pedro de Valdivia in 1541.
 Today the area of the original municipality is known as Santiago Centro, and is just one of 32 comunas (districts)—each with its own distinct personality—that make up the city.